Achiwib

-Achiwib is a village in the Upper Takutu-Upper Essequibo Region of Guyana.
+Achiwib is a village in the Upper Takutu-Upper Essequibo Region of far southern Guyana.
 Achiwib (alternate spellings: Achawib, Achiwuib) is an Amerindian community that borders Brazil, the main language spoken in the village is Wapishana language.

 Overview

 Achiwib is named after wild garlic which is plentiful around the settlement.
 The village was founded by Atorad and its sub-tribes.
 Macushi and Wapishana later joined the village.
 In 1842, Achiwib was visited by Moritz Richard Schomburgk.